DotWang/FullyContNet/README.md

 ```
 3. Training, evaluation and prediction with ***trainval.py*** :

-For example, if you use Pyramid-FCM with P-C-S scheme and training on [Indian Pines dataset](http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes)
+For example, if the users use Pyramid-FCM with P-C-S scheme and training on [Indian Pines dataset](http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes)

 ```
 CUDA_VISIBLE_DEVICES=0 python -u trainval.py \